Connecticut College Collection Development Policy

 Recognizing the financial burden that textbooks present for many students, the library will create access to open educational resources that meet the criteria as outlined in the specific section below (see “Textbooks/OER” under “Open Access”).

 Print reference books of all kinds are collected very sparingly, and only in those cases when librarians determine that the material’s content is needed specifically in print.
-The library maintains a collection that includes a broad range of encyclopedias, handbooks, dictionaries of many kinds, atlases, published bibliographies and other materials.
+The library maintains a collection that includes encyclopedias, handbooks, dictionaries, atlases and other materials.

 The library maintains a small collection of juvenile books and teaching materials for grades K–8, in support of the curricula of the Education and Human Development departments.
 These materials are typically bound with laminate covers.